JunzheGan/casa0018/Assessment/Report/README.md

 ![image](https://github.com/JunzheGan/casa0018/blob/main/Assessment/Report/Pic/im38.png)
 ![image](https://github.com/JunzheGan/casa0018/blob/main/Assessment/Report/Pic/im91.png)

-The live classification using webcam on smart phone are shown in video below.
+Since the edge impulse currently does not support deployment to Arducam, the model is tested using webcam on smart phone and laptop.
 There are two videos, one is using my face as experimental data, the other one is using public photographs on unsplash.
+The model performs quite well in both senarios.
+Hence, it is feasible to create a simple facial emotion detection model.

 https://github.com/JunzheGan/casa0018/blob/main/Assessment/Report/Videos/1.mp4
 https://github.com/JunzheGan/casa0018/blob/main/Assessment/Report/Videos/2.mp4

 ## Bibliography